knative/community/TRADEMARK-COMMITTEE.md

 absent committee members must be presented within 5 business days of a published decision.

 Quorum is considered reached when at least half of the members are present.
 Quorum may be established over email or electronic chat systems as well as via video or in-person meetings.

 In case of extended absence or removal from the project for a code of conduct violation, the organization of the absent member may appoint a single replacement delegate from the same company during the absence.

-## Committee Meetings

-The committee meets as-needed.
-Meetings are held online.

-Given the private nature of some of these discussions (e.g. trade secrets, legal and compliance concerns, etc.) some meetings are held in private.

-Meeting notes are available to members of the [knative-dev mailing list](https://groups.google.com/forum/#!forum/knative-dev) (note: these are accessible to members of the knative-users list as well).
-Public meetings will be recorded and the recordings made available publicly.

-Questions and proposals for changes to governance are posted as [issues in the community repo](https://github.com/knative/community/issues), and the trademark committee invites your feedback there.
-See [Raising Issues](#raising-issue-to-the-trademark-committee) for other options.

-## Raising issues to the steering committee
+## Getting in touch

 There are two ways to raise issues to the steering committee for decision: